Jackington6600/Arcus/index.md

   </tr>
 </table>

-<h3>Level Up Summary</h3>
+<h3 id="Level Up Summary">Level Up Summary</h3>

 * Every Level
   * Put a new level in a class.
   * If this is the first level in a class, unlock the core abilities and 2 level 1 abilities from that class.
   * Otherwise gain 1 new ability from that class - you may choose any ability that you have unlocked in that class due to your class level.
 * Even Levels
   * 2, 4, 6, etc.
   * Gain attribute points to spend.
 Check the attribute section for more details.
   * As your attributes have now increased, so have your resistance points.
 * Odd Levels
   * 3, 5, 7, etc.
   * Increase your HP by 10 + CON modifier.
   * Gain one new skill or trait, or increase your proficiency level in one skill up to a maximum of (+++).
 * Levels 5, 10, 15, 20
   * Damage increases - check the damage table.

-<h1>Out of Combat</h1>
+<h1 id="Out of Combat">Out of Combat</h1>

-<h2>Passive Perception</h2>
+<h2 id="Passive Perception">Passive Perception</h2>

 A creature’s passive perception is equal to 10+PER+PER.

-<h2>Resting</h2>
+<h2 id="Resting">Resting</h2>

 You can only gain the benefit of a short rest once per long rest.

-<h3>Short Rests (30 mins)</h3>
+<h3 id="Short Rests (30 mins)">Short Rests (30 mins)</h3>

 While resting, you cannot use abilities.